sparkfun/SparkFun-KiCad-Libraries/Documentation/SparkFunProcess.md

 #### Perform layout

+View must be set to default to organize parts.
+Use menu or press F9.

 Click IC with arrows (Mode: footprint)

 Right click on component pile -> global spread and place -> spread out all footprints